How do voters evaluate the judges?

 Written Notice: The Commission sends written notice to any judge who has a score in any category of judicial standard that falls below the Threshold Standards adopted by the JPR Commission.
 The judge may respond in writing or by personally appearing before the JPR Commission before the Public Vote Meeting.
 (Link to performance standards page)

-Public Vote Meeting: In July of each election year the Commission votes in a public meeting on whether a judge who is standing for retention "Meets" or "Does Not Meet" judicial performance standards.
+Public Vote Meeting: In the summer of each election year the Commission votes in a public meeting on whether a judge who is standing for retention "Meets" or "Does Not Meet" judicial performance standards.
 The vote is recorded as the "finding" of the Commission.

 Report of the Commission: After the Public Vote Meeting, the Commission makes its findings available to the public in the Secretary of State Voter Information Pamphlet and on the Commission's website.